svakam/jeopardy/README.md

 # Jeopardy
-A class project to recreate our take on the popular gameshow Jeapordy.
+A class project to recreate our take on the popular gameshow Jeopardy.

 # Team Members